How to Avoid Eating GM Salmon

 - All genetically modified (GM) salmon is farmed salmon, and all Atlantic salmon is farmed salmon.
 There is no wild Atlantic salmon fishery because Atlantic salmon is an endangered species.

-- The GM salmon sold this year was produced (on land) in Panama.
+- The GM salmon is produced (on land) at a pilot plant run by AquaBounty in Panama.

 - CBAN secured statements from all the major grocery stores saying that they have no plans to sell it.
 These statements mostly refer to seafood counters.

 If I want to avoid eating GM salmon, what salmon should I buy?

 - Buy only wild salmon to avoid buying GM salmon – because GM salmon is only raised in factory farms (aquaculture).

 - Buy salmon from the seafood counter at these grocery stores.

 If the GM salmon is not labelled, how can I trust my grocery stores’ statement that they are not selling it at their seafood counter?

 All of Canada’s major grocery chains have told CBAN that they have no plans to sell the GM salmon: Costco, Federated Co-operatives Ltd, IGA (Owned by Sobeys), Loblaw, Longo’s, Metro, Overwaitea Food Groups, Sobeys, Walmart Canada; and Metro, Sobeys, Wal-Mart and Loblaws also confirmed that they did not sell the GM salmon last year.

 Grocery stores can ask their suppliers to only sell them non-GM salmon.
 Grocery stores and other food companies have a lot of power to source non-GM salmon and other non-GM products.
 They have access to the people who could buy salmon directly from the GM fish company.